Pos: 46.9041, -124.1308

 Loc: Point Chehalis

 Dist: 51,7 km

 Start: 7:05 End: 18:00

 The paddle was long, not extremely entertaining, besides we tried to entertain each other with some singing.
-Unfortunately, our mutual understanding of good music and hitting the tones was not really the same, but as long as it is relaxing for the singer, I was patient 🙂
+Unfortunately, our mutual understanding of good music and hitting the tones was not really the same, but if it is relaxing for the singer, I was patient!

 Chris’ wife Sara was already waiting to pick Chris up, and I was back to myself again!
 Thanks to Chris for his company, and for being a listening student.
 He was paddling most days over his comfort zone and learned a lot!
 Thanks for being safe!
 And thanks to Sara to bring me some goodies and my spare rudder fin!